*NEW* BA (Hons) Advancing Practice top-up degree*

 - Engaging with change in the professional environment

 - Perspectives of childhood [for Early Years Professional pathway]

 - Culture and disability [for Inclusive Education pathway]

-- Psychological perspectives in learning environments [for Learning and Education pathway]
+- Psychological perspectives of motivation in learning environments [for Learning and Education pathway]

-- Issues in contemporary society [for Mental Health and Wellbeing of Children and Young People pathway]
+- Mental health and wellbeing issues in contemporary society [for Mental Health and Wellbeing of Children and Young People pathway]

 Optional modules (you will choose one of these)